 - How to expand virtual disk size in Hyper-V

 - How to move and add Unallocated space to C drive

 To extend system C drive in Windows Server 2019, firstly check your disk partition structure and configuration, then follow the corresponding method above.
-Remember to make a backup and run safe partition software.
-Because of the advanced data protection technologies, NIUBI Partition Editor is the best choice to accomplish this task.
-Besides shrinking and extending partition, it helps do many other operations for your server.
+NIUBI Partition Editor can help you accomplish this task fast and safely.
+Besides shrinking and extending partition in Server 2019/2022 and previous Server 2003/2008/2012/2016, it helps do many other disk and partition management operations.